garden-io/garden/docs/k8s-plugins/local-k8s/install.md

 ### A note on networking for k3s, k3d and Rancher Desktop

 K3s and its derivatives use the [Service Load Balancer](https://docs.k3s.io/networking#service-load-balancer) (ServiceLB) as a LoadBalancer controller.
 ServiceLB is ingress controller agnostic.
 By default, Garden installs an NGINX ingress controller to expose domains on common ports.

 On macOS and Windows, Rancher Desktop creates a bridged network to serve local domain URLs.
 This means that you can access your local domains on the host machine.

-For users of k3d on any macOS or Linux you'll need to do some extra configuration to expose your local domains
+For users of k3d on macOS or Linux you'll need to do some extra configuration to expose your local domains.

 You can direct your ingress domain to the IP of the VM by adding an entry to the `/etc/hosts` file on your computer.
 Use the following command: